Frequent bottlenecks in logistics – methods and measures for their elimination – Image: Xpert.Digital

 The use of modern technologies such as automated storage systems or pick-by-voice systems can increase efficiency and prevent bottlenecks in material transport.

-3. Increase capacities
+3. Increase capacity

 5. Improved planning and coordination